Noncentral t-distribution: Cumulative distribution function

-where Γ is the gamma function and I is the regularized incomplete beta function.

-Although there are other forms of the cumulative distribution function, the first form presented above is very easy to evaluate through recursive computing.
-In statistical software R, the cumulative distribution function is implemented as pt.
+Although this formula is more complicated, it is computationally more efficient, as each series term can be calculated from the previous term using simple arithmetic operations.
+In statistical programming language R, the cumulative distribution function is implemented as pt.
+In the Python library SciPy, it is implemented as scipy.stats.nct.cdf.

 Probability density function

 The probability density function (pdf) for the noncentral t-distribution with ν > 0 degrees of freedom and noncentrality parameter μ can be expressed in several forms.
+A simple integral form is given by: